 Focus your willpower on achieving one big goal.
-If you are trying to lose weight and go to the gym whilst writing your dissertation and working extra shifts to save up so you can go travelling, something is going to give, and you will return to your old habits before you know it.
-Take the pressure off and decide what your focus is, and you will find as you move forward on that goal, your willpower will improve in other areas too.
+If you’re trying to lose weight and go to the gym whilst writing your dissertation and working extra shifts to save up so you can go travelling, something is going to give, and you will return to your old habits before you know it.
+Take the pressure off and decide what your focus is, and you’ll find as you move forward on that goal, your willpower will improve in other areas too.

 Keep motivated and engaged by constantly reinforcing what you want to achieve in the long term.
 Remember to celebrate each step of the way to remind yourself how much progress you are making.

 Build pockets of calm into your day and do whatever you enjoy relaxing whether it’s exercising, reading, or meditating.